-Snapchat has a very cool feature, actually two of them, that let you review events from the past year.
-These events could be photos or videos you’ve saved to your Snapchat Memories.
-These two features perform similarly, but only one of them will be available for all users, because of their slightly different algorithms.
+Snapchat has a very cool feature, actually two, that let you review events from the past year.
+These events could be photos or videos that you’ve saved to your Snapchat Memories.
+These two features perform similar functions, but only one of them will be available for all users due to their slightly different algorithms.

 These features are called Flashback Stories and Year-End Stories.
 It’s important to differentiate between the two so that you know how your actions may influence what you’ll receive from Snapchat.
 Let’s start with the Year-End Stories since they have interesting qualifying criteria.

 Year-End Stories roll out kind of slow.
 It’s understandable since they sift through massive amounts of information in order to generate meaningful highlights for millions of users.

 The reason why not all users will receive a Year-End story has mostly to do with the sheer number of posts the platform sees throughout the year.
 Snapchat devs decided that only very active Snapchatters can access this feature.
 Therefore, the more memories you save on a regular basis, the more chances you have to receive a “top highlights” sort of album the following year.
 To be fair, if you don’t use the app on a regular basis you probably don’t care very much about this feature anyways.

 It may take even more than a month to get your album, so be patient.
 However, if too much time passes and you still can’t find your Year-End Story, it may mean that you weren’t active enough the previous year.

 It’s also important to remember that you can’t make a request for a Year-End Story, nor can you disable the feature.

 Snapchat Flashback in a Nutshell

 The year in review or Snapchat’s Flashback feature is pretty much the same as the “On This Day” feature that Facebook offers.
 If you’re not a social media connoisseur, here’s how it works.